mockyeah/mockyeah/README.md

 options.

 ##### Options
-Response options informing Mock Yeah how to respond to matching requests.
+Response options informing mockyeah how to respond to matching requests.
 Supported options:
 - filePath (String; optional) - File with contents to include in response body.
 Assumes response Content-Type of file type.
 - fixture (String; optional) - Fixture file with contents to include in response body.
 Assumes response Content-Type of file type.
 Default fixture file location is `./mockyeah/fixtures` in your project.
 - headers (Object; optional) - Header key value pairs to include in response.